darkpalacestudio/manuals/sloth/manual/07_release_notes.md

   - Note: This requires manually setting the phase for existing plugin instances in case they had phase flipped.
 - Improve UI: Fix incorrect disabled color for some buttons in the footer
 - Have macOS version codesigned
+- Improve plugin startup time by avoiding one unnecessary theme load

 ## v1.1.1